Pascal-Dissi/databricks/README.md

 ## Objectives

-- Master data engineering workflows using Databricks.
+Learning objectives

+- Learn how Databricks works end to end.
-- Implement Delta Lake best practices (bronze, silver, gold architecture).
+- Understand the Delta Lake in Databricks.
+- Perform transformations in PySpark.
-- Use Spark Structured Streaming for real-time ingestion.
+- Use Spark SQL in Databricks.
-- Build automated ETL pipelines with notebooks and workflows.
-- Schedule and monitor jobs in production-like environments.
+- Write DataFrames in PySpark.
-- Integrate data quality checks and logging.
-- Enable downstream analytics and reporting.
+- Understand cluster management in Databricks.
+- Explore the Unity catalog in Databricks.

 ## Tech Stack